CCG-Paper/CCG-VS-Code-Extension/README.md

-# REVIEWERS, PLEASE NOTE

-Due to the additional work required to anonymize this repository, the contents of this repository are *not* the final contents intended for review.
-We will update the repository no later than March 31, 2024.
-This is within the time frame for updating paper submissions.
-We apologize for the inconvenience.
+# Reviewers, Please Note

+*This is an anonymized version for review.
+The history of this project has been rewritten, and changes to the repository are only pushed occasionally.
+The full repository will be opened after the review period.*

 # CCG VS Code Extension

-*Please note that this is an anonymized version for reviewers.
-The history of this project has been rewritten, and changes to the repository are only occasionally pushed.
-The full repository will be opened after the review period.*

 This is a VS Code Extension for __Code-centric Code Generation (CCG)__.